watusi/jquery-mobile-iscrollview/README.md

 the scroller, say if positioned at the end of a list) after the iScroll refresh function has completed and updated it's internal variables.

-While one might use a refresh event for this, the callback eliminates any ambiguity as to *which* specific `refresh()` call has completed.
+While one might use an `iscroll_onrefresh` event for this, the callback eliminates any ambiguity as to *which* specific `refresh()` call has completed.

 ####scrollTo(x, y, time, relative)